The secrets of successful products? These 3 Laws

 Do you want make successful products?
 I do.

-I like to use simple heuristics to help me think about product management problems or situations.
+But I like to use simple heuristics – rather than complicated ideas – to help me do this.
+I always look first for the simplest way to think about product management problems or situations.
 I’ve written about my three product rules of thumb which can determine if a product can be successful.
 There’s also my take on agile, ways to get over creative blocks, and how to prioritize.

 Another great heuristic I love is Doug Hall’s Three Laws of Marketing Physics.
 He describes them in his book Jump Start Your Business Brain.
 (Which I highly recommend – it’s a great read for this and many other great ideas.)

 Hall is an innovation expert, the inventor of Innovation Engineering, and founder of Eureka Ranch.
 He and his team run Eureka Inventing, among other programs.
 These are innovation sessions with teams from large and small companies who need to improve their products.
 It’s a 12-week process that “takes you from dreams and goals to a Meaningfully Unique Innovation that is highly protectable.”

 The Three Laws of Marketing Physics capture the three things you need to maximize the likelihood of product success.
 They don’t guarantee success, but if you don’t have them your probability of success plummets.

 Your product must have: